Sparse Logit Sampling: Accelerating Knowledge Distillation in LLMs: Introduction

 Two common categories of Knowledge Distillation are distribution matching, where the teacher's final logits or output distribution are learned, and representation matching, where intermediate-layer representations are distilled~\citep{FDivergenceMinimizationSequenceLevel}.
 In this work, we focus on the former, in a \textit{offline logits} setting, where the logits from the teacher are pre-computed and cached, prior to training the student.

 Particularly for LLMs, this setting has several advantages -- The larger, more expensive teacher only needs to run once, and the saved representations can then be used to train a family of smaller models of various sizes.
 Teacher inference can be done on cheaper compute resources without fast multi-node interlinks, and the student can be trained on smaller clusters.
 Cluster size is further reduced by eliminating the memory footprint of the teacher.
-Lastly, this makes smaller-scale design experiments and ablations feasible by eliminating the constant large overhead of the teacher.
+Lastly, this makes smaller-scale design experiments and ablations feasible by eliminating the constant large overhead of running the teacher model repeatedly for each experiment or training.

 While this is often done for post-training~\citep{FIRSTTeachReliable} or for dataset generation/filtering~\citep{MiniPLMKnowledgeDistillation, FDivergenceMinimizationSequenceLevel, TextbooksAreAll}, extending this to pre-training is challenging.
 In contrast to vanilla pre-training, knowledge distillation requires the information-dense soft targets (teacher probabilities) to be stored.
 Due to the large vocabulary size of modern LLMs, naively storing all of these probabilities is infeasible (e.g., requiring $128$ PetaBytes of storage for $1$T tokens for Llama3~\citep{grattafiori2024llama3herdmodels}).
 Instead, sparse knowledge distillation approaches store an efficient Top-K subset of logits from the teacher's distribution~\citep{DistillationTokensAre, PretrainingDistillationLarge}.
 However, these methods still require a large number of logits ($6400$) to be stored, or even observe a \textit{fall} in model performance~\citep{PretrainingDistillationLarge}.